ngjunsiang/laymansguide-src/season2/issue020/issue020.md

 How exactly do you test a website?
 While there is no replacement (yet) for a human when it comes to judging look and feel, you can rely on software to get the functional parts tested.
 Software such as [Selenium](https://www.seleniumhq.org/) have a built-in browser that is able to [request webpages](https://buttondown.email/laymansguide/archive/a6941efd-86bf-4fd8-92c9-009fe14a8c2a) and check the webpage code to see if what is supposed to be there is actually there.

-For example, after I perform a login, I should be in my Home screen, the main section should display a welcome, the top right hand corner should be my avatar, etc. All of this can be tested for in the code.
+For example, after I perform a login, I should be in my Home screen, the main section should display a welcome, my avatar should be in the top right hand corner, etc. All of this can be tested for in the code.

 # Test suites and automated testing